Defendants involved in Massachusetts standoff in court

 The vast majority of Moorish sovereign citizens are African American, according to the SPLC.

-On the Rise of the Moors website, however, they say they not sovereign citizens, but the original sovereigns of the U.S. based on a 1789 letter from George Washington to the sultan of Morocco.
+On the Rise of the Moors website, however, they say they are not sovereign citizens, but the original sovereigns of the U.S. based on a 1789 letter from George Washington to the sultan of Morocco.

 Those arrested Saturday were identified as Jamhal Latimer, also known as Jamhal Talib Abdullah Bey; Cumberlander; Rodriguez; Wilfredo Hernandez, also known as Will Musa; Alban El Curraugh; Aaron Lamont Johnson, also known as Tarrif Sharif Bey; Lamar Dow; Conrad Pierre; a 17-year-old juvenile; and two who have refused to identify themselves, state police said.